jiaweixiao/cassandra/README.md

 ## Load data for YCSB
 Choose a workload from YCSB/workloads to run.
 The workload defines the DB commandlines, e.g., read/update/insert/delete.
-For memliner, we have some pre-defined workloads in repo, Benchmark.
+For memliner, we have some pre-defined workloads in repo, Benchmark/Cassandra/YCSB/workloads/.
-Please use the pre-built SH in repo ShellScrip/
+Please use the pre-built SH in repo ShellScript/Memliner/Cassandra/.

 ```js
   # Assume the Cassandra server runs on 131.179.96.201